lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Functionalities

-This subsection describes the different fields in the fragmentation header frames (see the fragmentation frames format in {{Fragfor}}) that are used to enable the fragmentation functionalities defined in this document, and the different reliability options supported.
+This subsection describes the different fields in the fragmentation header frames (see the related formats in {{Fragfor}}), as well as the tools that are used to enable the fragmentation functionalities defined in this document, and the different reliability options supported.

 *  Rule ID.
-The Rule ID is present in the fragmentation header and in the ACK header format.
-The Rule ID in a fragmentation header is used to identify that a fragment is being carried, the fragmentation delivery reliability option used and it may indicate the window size in use (if any).
+The Rule ID is present in the fragment header and in the ACK header format.
+The Rule ID in a fragment header is used to identify that a fragment is being carried, the fragmentation delivery reliability option used and it may indicate the window size in use (if any).
 The Rule ID  in the fragmentation header also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 The Rule ID in an ACK allows to identify that the message is an ACK.

 *  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next.
 The FCN value with all the bits equal to 1 (All-1) denotes the last